Esther Koplowitz, 7th Marchioness of Casa Peñalver: Titles

 Esther and Alicia inherited their noble titles from their mother.
-Esther was the Marchioness of Casa Peñalver and Marchioness of Campo Florido, titles now owned by her two daughters Carmen Alcocer y Koplowitz (now Marchioness of Casa Peñalver) and Alicia Alcocer y Koplowitz (now Marchioness of Campo Florido).
+Esther was formerly Marchioness of Casa Peñalver and Marchioness of Campo Florido, titles now held by her two daughters, Carmen Alcocer y Koplowitz (now Marchioness of Casa Peñalver) and Alicia Alcocer y Koplowitz (now Marchioness of Campo Florido).
 Her sister Alicia is the Marquesa de Bellavista.

 In 2003 Esther Koplowitz married Fernando Falcó, 3rd Marquess of Cubas, whom she divorced in 2009.